thevuong/next15-filterlist/STEPS.md

 - We can still improve.
 Actually, we are dynamically fetching this project details data on every page load even though it very rarely changes.
 - This could be static data that we can revalidate on a time based interval using X (unstable_cache), Y (fetch options) or Z (ISR).
 Wasting resources and time.
 Static is the fastest.
 - Remove the cookies from the data fetch, and remove the suspense around the projectDetails.
 Show the result: app is frozen again.
 - Turn on partial prerendering in next.config.js.
+This will allow me to partially render a page or layout as static, also in Next.js 15.
+Very powerful.

 ## Test lighthouse scores again